Applications for 2024/25 are now closed.

-English Teaching Assistants will be placed in English classes at colleges in the south and north of Israel, according to their background, level of teaching experience, and field of knowledge.
+English Teaching Assistants will be placed in English classes at colleges according to their background, level of teaching experience, and field of knowledge.
 ETAs assist English teachers in the classroom for up to 20 hours per week.
 They may be asked to conduct conversation practice in small groups and/or help students from underprivileged communities with a poor command of the English language.
 Assignments may vary depending on the college’s needs and ETAs abilities.

-- orientation meetings in the United States (attendance compulsory) and in Israel, and other grantee events during the course of the year
+- Orientation meetings in Israel (attendance compulsory) and other grantee events during the course of the year

 - Individuals already residing in Israel are not eligible to apply for a grant.

 - Holders of Bachelor’s and Master’s degrees or doctoral students may apply for the fellowship.
 Those still engaged in Bachelor’s degree studies at the time of application are also eligible, if they complete their studies and receive their degrees prior to the planned commencement date of their fellowships.

 - Those who have already completed all the requirements for receipt of a doctoral degree at the time of application are not eligible to request English Teaching Assistant awards.